MikeHannon/DjangoDeployment/readme.md

 pip freeze > requirements.txt
 ```

-**In your text editor, open your requirements.txt file and remove pygraphviz, pydot and mysql, if present. these modules can be tricky to install and require additional installations, so we remove them now to prevent problems later.**
+**In your text editor, open your requirements.txt file and remove pygraphviz, pydot and mysql if present. these modules can be tricky to install and require additional installations, so we remove them now to prevent problems later.**

-##Step 2: Committing
+## Step 2: Committing

 **Important!**